TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 ### Introduction

-This lesson will explain the importance of good commit messages, how to write them, when to commit and why having a history of good commits is so important!
+This lesson will explain the importance of good commit messages, how to write them, when to commit, and why having a history of good commits is so important!

 ### Lesson Overview